 Amazon‘s platform allows you to run banner ads on their site for your ecommerce store.

 Bing Ads is the same idea as Google’s Adwords, just with a smaller user base.

 Clicksor is one of many PPC platforms.
 Nothing unique here.

 Infolinks places ads in links attached to certain words in a piece of content.

 Bidvertiser places your ads on websites of your choice.

 Prosper 202 is a PPC tracking software that is a must-have for serious PPC marketers.

 Yep, that’s right.
 Email.
 As an internet marketer, the most valuable asset you can build is a responsive list of email subscribers.
-So use these tools below to get started on it.
+LOL just kidding.
+But you can still use these tools below to get started on it if you want.

 Investing and Lending